Komaki: Ancient history

 Archaeological remains from the Japanese Paleolithic through Yayoi period have been found in what is now Komaki, and burial tumuli from the Kofun period are also common.

-Middle Ages
+Feudal period

 During the Sengoku period, Oda Nobunaga used Komaki Castle as his headquarters from which he launched his invasion of Mino Province and later the area surrounding Mount Komaki was the site of the Battle of Komaki and Nagakute in 1584.

 Early modern period

 It was part of the holdings of Owari Domain during the Edo period, and prospered as a post town on the route connecting Nagoya with the Nakasendō highway.

 Late modern period

 During the Meiji period establishment of the modern municipalities system, the area was organized into villages under Higashikasugai District, Aichi.

-Komaki was proclaimed a town on July 16, 1906 through the merger of four villages.
+Komaki was proclaimed a town on July 16, 1906, through the merger of four villages.

 Contemporary history

 Komaki was raised to city status on January 1, 1955, after merging with the village of Kitasato in Nishikasugai District, Aichi.